 Tips for Growing Basil

 Basil is different from most herbs and needs different conditions.
 Basil needs a sunny, warm spot to grow.
 If you live in a hot climate like I do, then it may need some afternoon shade.
 If you live in a colder climate, you will need to start your seeds indoors and wait for the weather to warm up before moving outside.
+Here are some great tips to help you grow basil in your garden.

-How to Start Growing Basil
+Start Growing Basil

+The fastest way to reach the time of harvest is to invest in young plants.
+Though, this is usually always more expensive as well.
 When looking at purchasing plants, look for ones that are a rich green.
 They should not have roots growing out of the bottom of the pot.
 Plants that have formed flowering stems are past their prime and should be avoided.
 Once established, basil grows rapidly, so save money by purchasing the smallest size you can find.

 Basil can also be rooted using water.
 Simply place the stem of a plant in a glass jar with some water.
 Keep an eye on the water, changing it every couple of days to keep it fresh.
 Roots will soon appear, and when they are stronger, the plants can be place into a pot.
 As it was grown inside, this plant will need hardening off.